socomsystems/documentation/developer_manual/android_library/index.rst

 ===============================
 Android application development
 ===============================
-Nextcloud provides an official Nextcloud Android client, which gives its users access to their files on their Nextcloud.
+cyfrSpaces provides an official cyfrSpaces Android client, which gives its users access to their files on their Nextcloud.
 It also includes functionality like automatically uploading pictures and videos to Nextcloud.

-For third party application developers, Nextcloud offers the Nextcloud Android library under the MIT license.
+For third party application developers, cyfrSpaces offers the cyfrSpaces Android library under the MIT license.

-Android Nextcloud client development
+Android cyfrSpaces client development
 ------------------------------------

-If you are interested in working on the Nextcloud Android client, you can find the source code `in GitHub <https://github.com/nextcloud/android/>`_.
+If you are interested in working on the cyfrSpaces Android client, you can find the source code `in GitHub <https://github.com/nextcloud/android/>`_.
 The setup and process of contribution is
 `documented here <https://github.com/nextcloud/android/blob/master/SETUP.md>`_.